MahadevaVasuki/Gatherer-Privacy-Policy/PPReadMe.md

 Data Security:
 We are committed to ensuring that your data is secure.
 The data is stored using the browser's local storage, which is protected by the browser's inherent security mechanisms.

-Data Retention
+Data Retention:
 All data collected by the Gatherer extension is retained locally on your device until you choose to reset it through the extension's interface.

-Changes to This Privacy Policy
+Changes to This Privacy Policy:
 We may update our Privacy Policy from time to time.
 Any changes will be posted on this page with an updated effective date.

-Contact Us
+Contact Us:
 If you have any questions or concerns about this Privacy Policy, please contact us at aleksandarsevo19@gmail.com.

 Effective Date: 22.11.2024